actualbudget/docs/docs/budgeting/envelope-budgeting.md

 ### 4. Adjust and adapt
-Life is full of unexpected twists and turns, and your budget should be just as flexible.
-When you overspend in a budget category for the month, it’s crucial to adjust and adapt rather than feeling defeated.
-Just as you adapt your plans in real life, you can do the same with your budget.
+Life is full of unexpected twists and turns; your budget should be just as flexible.
+When you overspend in a budget category for the month, it’s crucial to adjust and adapt rather than feel defeated.
+As you adapt your plans in real life, you can do the same with your budget.

-Maybe an unexpected event came up, or perhaps you simply underestimated your expenses.
+Maybe an unexpected event arose, or you underestimated your expenses.
 The key is to remain flexible and make necessary adjustments.

 **How to Adjust Your Budget**

-1. **Review Your Spending**: First, identify where you overspent.
+1. **Review your spending**: First, identify where you overspent.
 Look at your budget categories to see where adjustments are needed.
-2. **Reallocate Funds**: Move money from categories with surplus funds to cover the overspending.
-For example, if you budgeted 100 for ‘Eating Out’ but spent 140, find another category with extra funds, like ‘Clothing’ or ‘Entertainment,’ and shift some of that money to cover the difference.
+2. **Reallocate funds**: Move money from categories with surplus funds to cover the overspending.
+For example, if you budgeted € 100 for *Eating Out* but spent € 140, find another category with extra funds, like *Clothing* or *Entertainment,* and shift some of that money to cover the difference.
-3. **Stay Calm and Flexible**: Remember, the goal of budgeting is to manage your finances effectively, not to be perfect.
+3. **Stay calm and flexible**: Remember, the goal of budgeting is to manage your finances effectively, not to be perfect.
     Flexibility is key.
 Adjusting your budget is a normal part of the process.

 You can also set up Actual Budget to
-[automatically deducts the overspending](./#rollover-negative-category-balances) from next month’s funds.
-Be aware that even if you *can* do something, does not mean that you *should* do it.
+[automatically deduct the overspending](./#rollover-negative-category-balances) from next month’s funds.
+Be aware that even if you *can* do something, it does not mean that you *should* do it.

-By reallocating funds, you maintain control over your budget and avoid unnecessary stress.
+You maintain control over your budget by reallocating funds and avoiding unnecessary stress.
 This process helps you understand that budgets are not rigid constraints but flexible tools that can adapt to your changing needs.